-Feed the AC Power cable from the controller through the gland on the pump housing and handtighten the gland.
 Crimp an insulated ring terminal connector M5 stud size to the Live, Neutral and Earth wire of the supply cable.

-Connect the 230/240V AC Power supply to the pump's AC Power terminal as pictured below.
-The terminal prewired with the red wire is Live, the terminal prewired with the black wire is Neutral and the terminal with the prewired green cable is Earth.

-For example, in the UK, the brown wire terminal is Live, the black wire terminal is Neutral, and the green/yellow wire terminal is Earth as illustrated below.
+Connect the 230V AC Power supply to the pump's AC Power terminal as pictured below.
+For example, in the UK, the red wire terminal is Live, the black wire terminal is Neutral and the green/yellow wire terminal is Earth.
+In the US, the red and the black wire terminals are the Hot terminals and the green/yellow wire terminal is the earth.